Bredbo: History

+The Bredbo region was originally Ngarigo country.
+In the early 1830s, the first British colonist to appropriate land in the area was William Bradley who named his grazing property Ballebalaing.
+Bradley took the land by force from the Ngarigo people and in a skirmish with a local clan near the Bredbo River, he shot up and dispersed the Aborigines with his revolver.

 Located at the junction of the Bredbo and Murrumbidgee rivers, the Bredbo area was historically prone to flooding.
 As a way-point on the road from Sydney to the Snowy Mountains, travellers were frequently stranded by rising water.
 By 1839 the Bredbo Inn had been established to accommodate travellers.
 The Inn was a Cobb and Co stagecoach post, with stables located behind the Inn which are still standing today.

-The surrounding settlement was developed to support squatters' runs established in the district between 1848 and 1850.
+The surrounding settlement was developed to support squatters' runs established in the district between 1834 and 1850.
 Bredbo was officially proclaimed a village in 1888.

 Gold was discovered in the area by the Reverend William Branwhite Clarke, who also discovered gold at Kiandra.
 A field was proclaimed along the Bredbo River, which was worked until 1921.
 In the 1930s a geological survey was undertaken and a mine opened and operated until 1942.
 The fields at Cowra Creek were worked from 1888 and are still popular for fossicking.